sanapsagar2002/AICTE_Internship_2025/README.md

 # AICTE_Internship_2025_Week_3

-# Forest Fire Detection using Deep Learning
+# Forest Fire Detection Using Deep Learning

 ## Overview
 This project focuses on detecting forest fires using a Deep Learning model trained on the **Wildfire Dataset** from Kaggle.
 The model is implemented using TensorFlow and Keras and runs in **Google Colab**.